morethanyell/DannyCustomControls/README.md

 A community project for the members of Facebook page Programmers, Developers.
 This is a C# project containing custom controls like custom TextBox.

-# My Wish as a Originator
+# My Wish as the Originator
 I'd like to call myself as the originator, instead of the author because my wish is for this project to be a community project.
 I hope that